 My Utmost For His Highest, by Oswald Chambers, 1935.
 Wonderful daily devotional.

-Palmer's Cocoa Butter Formula Lotion works great for dry skin during chemo. and radiation.
+Palmer's Cocoa Butter Formula Lotion or Cera Ve Cream work great for dry skin during chemotherapy and radiation.

 You Oncologist's Chemotherapy nurse or N.P. is a wonderful source of information for coping with chemotherapy and it's side effects - don't be afraid to ask lots of questions and voice your concerns.